postmanlabs/labs-docs/v6/postman/collection_runs/running_multiple_iterations.md

 ### Debugging with multiple iterations

 Working with multiple iterations can become tedious when switching between them to check for expected behavor.
 For this reason, there's a third screen in the collection runner, which is the "Run Summary" screen.
-When a run is finished (or stopped), you can open up the Run Summary screen by hitting the orange button that says `Run Summary`.
+When a run is finished (or stopped), you can open up the Run Summary screen by hitting the orange **Run Summary** button.

 [![run summary](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59039072.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59039072.png)